Skip to main content

 Why is high blood pressure important?

-One out of five Canadians has high blood pressure.
-It is a major risk factor for heart disease, so it is very important that it is properly controlled.
-High blood pressure has no warning signs or symptoms.
+One in four Canadians has high blood pressure.
+It is a major risk factor for heart disease, so it is very important that it is properly controlled.3

 What could happen if I didn’t keep my high blood pressure under control?

-You may not feel any symptoms of high blood pressure, but if your blood pressure is left untreated, high blood pressure can cause damage to your heart and blood vessels, which can lead to a heart attack.
+You may not feel any symptoms of high blood pressure, but if your blood pressure is left untreated, it can cause damage to your heart and blood vessels, which can lead to a stroke, kidney failure, etc.5

 What is angina?

-Angina (sometimes called angina pectoris) occurs when your heart doesn't get as much oxygen as it needs because of a blockage of one or more of the arteries supplying blood to the heart muscle.
+Angina (sometimes called “angina pectoris”) occurs when your heart doesn't get as much oxygen as it needs because of a blockage of one or more of the arteries supplying blood to the heart muscle.
 This blockage causes pain in the chest.
-People who have angina describe the pain as a squeezing, suffocating or burning feeling.
+People who have angina describe the pain as a squeezing, suffocating or burning feeling.6

 Why is angina important?